firefly-iii/docs/new-docs/about-firefly-iii/what-its-not.md

 ### Stock and portfolio management

 Not supported by Firefly III.
 Use something like [Portfolio Performance](https://www.portfolio-performance.info/).
+The net worth you track in Firefly III excludes stock.

 ### Business finances, small business accounting, payroll management